Officials break ground on Vista Field redevelopment

 The project will open nearly 20 acres and create access across the former airfield connecting from West Deschutes to West Grandridge.

-Port, city of Kennewick and Benton County elected officials and community leaders will attend the ground-breaking event, which is open to the public.
+Port, city of Kennewick and Benton County elected officials and community leaders attended the ground-breaking event, which was open to the public.

 Sign-up for our e-newsletter filled with featured stories and latest news.